Brix-dev26/Security-Management-System/README.md

 ## Contributing

-We appreciate community contributions!
+I appreciate community contributions!
 Here's how you can help:

 1. Fork the repository.
 2. Create a new feature branch: `git checkout -b feature/my-new-feature`.